Thanks for stopping by my Massive Internet Profits review!

 - “Your wallet is growing as speak…”

-- “You can access a mathematical algorithm that dumps massive commissions into your bank… COMPLETELY ON AUTOPILOT…”
+- “Access a mathematical algorithm that dumps massive commissions into your bank… COMPLETELY ON AUTOPILOT…”

 The Facebook comment screenshot tells you one of two things: